karanchawla/GPS_IMU_Kalman_Filter/README.md

 # ExtendedKalmanFilter
-EKF to fuse GPS and IMU readings to estimate the pose of the ground robot in navigation frame.
+EKF to fuse GPS, IMU and encoder readings to estimate the pose of a ground robot in the navigation frame.

+# TO DO —
+1. Add compile and run instructions
+2. Add example output